simple-login/Simple-Login-Android/README.md

 - Manage your alias contacts: list, create, delete.
 - View alias activities.
 - Share extension which allows you to create alias on the fly while using a browser.
+- Support self-hosted: you can use this application with your own SimpleLogin instance.

 ## TODO
 - [ ] Manage custom domains